AVEVA/OMF-Docs/docs/Container_Messages.rst

 Once a Type has been registered with a Type message, Containers can begin using that Type.
 Containers can be created, updated, or deleted.

-The body of a Container message consists of an array of objects made up of the following properties:
+The body of a Container message consists of an array of objects with the following keywords:

 =============== =================================================================================================
 Name            Value